 - Mix together.

-- Drop into a mini muffin tin, or onto a cookie sheet.
+- Drop into a mini muffin tin, or use a cookie scoop to drop cookie dough onto a wax paper-lined cookie sheet.

-(*This recipe was updated from an old July 2014 post.)
+This recipe was updated from an old July 2014 post with more recipe details.

 Simplifying the art of baking and cooking gluten-free recipes.